minhyeok2001/DiT_Analysis/README.md

 ### Results

-We compared our proposed method against the standard baselines.
+I compared our proposed method against the standard baselines.

-To match the number of parameters, we added two additional blocks to the baseline model.
+To match the number of parameters, I added two additional blocks to the baseline model.

 * **Baseline:** Standard `adaLN-Zero` implementation (with 14 DiT blocks)
 * **Ours:** `Freq-Gate-adaLN` with Spectral Loss.